Updating Google Analytics In Drupal

 When you scroll down the right-hand side you will see a list of pages on your site that people are currently browsing, which will show up almost instantly when you click around your own site.
 Choose a page that isn't already in that list so it's easier to tell.

 If your site isn't reporting, double-check that your Tracking ID matches the Web Property ID in the Google Analytics module config and check the recent log messages to see if anything is interfering.

 About The Author

 Liz brings a unique element to the team.
-She has an enthusiastic interest in security and technological structure, which spear-heads her problem solving endeavours.
+She has an enthusiastic interest in security and technological structure, which drives her problem solving.
 She began her experience with modern technology as a child, messing about in DOS, figuring out how things worked and what she could get away with.
-Fourteen years ago she delved into C programming within Linux, then Linux systems administration and web programming using the LAMP stack soon after.